rpcme/aws-cloud-and-xilinx-workshop/Lab2.md

    ./deploy-awsiot-objects.sh <prefix>
    ```

    When the script completes, the keys and certificates will be in the directories specified above.
 The script will also copy any necessary files directly to the MicroZed microSD card.
-You should see the following files, where GGGROUP is your group prefix:
+You should see the following files:

    * BOOT.bin
-   * GGGROUP-node-zynq7k.crt.der
+   * PREFIX-node-zynq7k.crt.der
-   * GGGROUP-node-zynq7k.key.prv.der
+   * PREFIX-node-zynq7k.key.prv.der
    * ggconfig.txt

    BOOT.bin contains the application run on the MicroZed and its associated hardware design.
    The credential files link the device to your account to allow subscription of pre-defined MQTT messages from the platform.
-   The file 'ggconfig.txt' contains broker endpoint information and GGGROUP for use by the application.
+   The file 'ggconfig.txt' contains broker endpoint information and PREFIX for use by the application.

 7. Remove the USB-to-SD Card adapter from the Ultra96 USB port.
 8. Remove the microSD card from the USB-to-SD adapter.